Master of Arts Degree in Adult Education (MA)

 - To register for PD Workshops: Please contact the Adult Education Program.
 Phone: 202.274.6984 or Email: firstname.lastname@example.org.

 Faculty Spotlight: UDC MA Adult Education Program

-Dr. Pamela Hampton-Garland in an Assistant Professor of Adult Education at the University of the District of Columbia she has a Bachelor of Science degree in Psychology and a Master of Science degree in Adult Education from North Carolina Agricultural and Technical State University and obtained her Doctor of Philosophy degree from the University of North Carolina in Greensboro.
+Dr. Pamela Hampton-Garland is an Assistant Professor of Adult Education.
+She holds a Bachelor of Science in Psychology and a Master of Science in Adult Education from North Carolina Agricultural and Technical State University.
+Dr. Hampton-Garland obtained her Doctor of Philosophy from the University of North Carolina in Greensboro.
 Dr. Hampton-Garland’s research interest is in the area of Cultural Studies in Rural and Urban communities.
-In addition to cultural studies Dr. Hampton-Garland studies the impact of cultural capital on the pursuit of life-long learning for adults in non-formal, informal and formal settings.
-Dr. Hampton-Garland serves as the primary facilitator of the graduate level courses for the Graduate Master of Arts degree in Adult Education Program at the University of the District of Columbia.
+In addition to cultural studies, Dr. Hampton-Garland studies the impact of cultural capital on the pursuit of life-long learning for adults in formal and informal settings.
+Dr. Hampton-Garland serves as the primary facilitator of the graduate level courses for the Graduate Master of Arts degree in Adult Education Program.

 Dr. Heather Bruce is a Visiting Professor and Coordinator of the Adult Education program, which she co- developed.
-She is a versatile professional with domestic and international experience in education, sustainable development, training, financial/banking, capacity building, organization effectiveness, human resources, business, and change management.
-She holds a PH.D in human and organization development, and MA in human and organizational systems, and an M.Sc. in applied behavioral sciences.
+She is a versatile professional with domestic and international experience in education, sustainable development, training, finance and banking, capacity building, organization effectiveness, human resources, business, and change management.
+She holds a PH.D in human and organization development, an MA in human and organizational systems, and an M.Sc. in applied behavioral sciences.
 She is a Johns Hopkins Fellow in change management and organization effectiveness and a graduate of its graduate leadership development program.